jlfguthrie/intellicommerce-woo-mcp/README.md

    - Check store URL includes `https://`

 3. **❌ Server not showing in VS Code Copilot**

    - Verify absolute path to `build/server.js` in `.vscode/mcp.json`
    - Restart VS Code after MCP configuration changes

+4. **❌ GitHub Tool Schema Errors on Global Install**
+   - These errors are unrelated to IntelliCommerce✨ Woo MCP
+   - Caused by VS Code's JSON schema download being disabled
+   - Safe to ignore - they don't affect MCP functionality
+   - To fix: Enable `json.schemaDownload.enable` in VS Code settings

 For more troubleshooting, see our [Troubleshooting Guide](docs/TROUBLESHOOTING.md).